xiaoheiCat/cntv-channel/README.md

 # cntv-channel
-Some tvbox TV channels from CNTV website
+Some m3u8 TV channels from CNTV website